Friday, April 13, 2018

 In 2012, a new emphasis on student research lead to a name change to Transformations: A Student Research and Creativity Conference.
 It is through the process of research and creative activity that we make discoveries that produce new knowledge and understandings that transform our disciplines.
 The world around us can be transformed through meaningful applications of this new knowledge, and we can transform students’ lives by providing them with opportunities to participate in original research and creative projects.

 A highlight of the academic year, this event focuses on student research, which is defined as an original investigation or creative activity through the primary efforts of a student or group of students.
 The work should show problem-solving skills and demonstrate new conceptual outcomes.
 We are encouraged and invigorated by the increasing level of student research that we are seeing and understand that it is only possible through the ongoing efforts of faculty who provide leadership and mentoring.

-This year’s event will be held in Sperry Center on Friday, April 19, with a keynote address beginning at 12:30 p.m. and presentations continuing until 6:30 p.m.
-The day will also feature a poster session from 1:45-2:45 p.m.
-In addition to attendance by members of the campus community, invitations will be extended to area high schools, our elected representatives and to the Cortland community at large.
+Generally, the event begins with a keynote address that is followed by presentations and poster sessions.
+In addition to attendance by members of the campus community, invitations are extended to area high schools, our elected representatives and to the Cortland community at large.

-Support for Transformations has been provided by the President's Office, the Provost's Office and Vice President for Academic Affairs Office, The Cortland College Foundation and Auxiliary Services Corporation.
-Special thanks to the Student Alumni Association for providing volunteers for Transformations.
+Support for Transformations has been provided by the President's Office and the Provost and Vice President for Academic Affairs Office.
+Special thanks to the Student Alumni Association for providing volunteers.

-For more information or to obtain Call for Participation forms, please contact the Arts and Sciences Dean’s office by phone at 607-753-4312 or by email to Rhonda.Moulton@cortland.edu.
+For more information or to obtain Call for Participation forms, please contact the arts and sciences dean’s office by phone at 607-753-4312 or email Meghan VanDeuson.